cmu-able/rainbow/documents/target-definition.md

   </tr>
   <tr>
     <td>model/</td>
-    <td>This contains model-level information about Rainbow, including the Acme model of the system being managed, and mappings between architectural operators and effectors.</td>
+    <td>This contains model-level information about Rainbow, including the Acme model of the system being managed (if applicable), and gauges.</td>
   </tr>
   <tr>
     <td>system/</td>